Levies come in a number of flavors:

 2. The deadline - time and day -- for getting it released

-BE READY TO PROVIDE THIS INFO TO THE STAFF of Washington Tax AT 1-888-282-4697 SO WE can get your wage garnishment released!
+BE READY TO PROVIDE THIS INFO TO THE STAFF of Washington Tax Services at 1-888-282-4697 SO WE can get your wage garnishment released!

 2. Social security garnishments